Healing Begins with Courage

 You’ve done the hard work of holding it all together — for everyone else.

 Maybe you were the sensitive one, the responsible one, the one who learned early how to keep the peace and disappear when things got hard.
-You’ve spent your life caring for others — but inside, you’re tired, disconnected, and wondering if anyone truly sees you.

 I’m Kristen Humiston — an Advanced Practice Social Worker (APSW), Certified Trauma Professional, Certified Brainspotting Practitioner, and EMDR-trained clinical therapist.
 I specialize in helping deep-thinking, high-functioning, people-pleasing women heal from trauma, anxiety, grief, and spiritual harm with a compassionate, whole-person approach.